What is Revlimid?

 What are Revlimid side effects?

-Women who are pregnant or who plan to become pregnant must not take Revlimid.
-This precaution is due to its similarity to Thalomid® (thalidomide, Celgene), and some signs of birth defects in animals.
-A program called RevlimidREMSTM has been created to prevent exposure to Revlimid during pregnancy.
+Women who are pregnant or who plan to become pregnant must not take Revlimid because it may cause birth defects.
+A program called Revlimid Risk Evaluation and Mitigation Strategies (REMS) has been created to prevent exposure to Revlimid during pregnancy.
 Patients must register and meet all the conditions of the program in order to take Revlimid.

-How are side effects of Revlimid-dex managed?
+How are side effects of Revlimid managed?